 If your home has not been let or sold recently, it may not have an EPC rating.
 The EPC rating for a property can also be out of date if changes have been made to the property since it was last assessed.

 You may still be able to take part if your property does not have an EPC.
-Please contact our partner, the National Energy Foundation.
+Please contact our partner, E.ON.
 They can do a brief assessment from the information you provide to estimate whether your home is likely to be EPC D or below.
 If they believe the property is likely to be EPC D or below, your household income qualifies, and you are keen to progress, they will arrange for an EPC assessment to be made, the cost of which is covered by the Grant.

 I have an EPC for my property but have had energy efficiency works done since it was issued.
 A new EPC was not issued, and I do not know what it now is.
 Can I still apply?

 Yes, you can still apply.
 On the application form there is a box for you to indicate any works that you have had done since the EPC was completed.
-The National Energy Foundation will carry out modelling to asses if your home is still likely to be EPC D or below.
+E.ON will carry out modelling to asses if your home is still likely to be EPC D or below.
 If they believe the property is likely to be EPC D or below and your household income qualifies, you will be able to apply.
 So please contact E.ON to check.

 How are my details protected?